alibaba/clusterdata/README.md

 3. Online service and batch jobs scheduler cooperation: How we can adjust resource allocation between online service and batch jobs to improve throughput of batch jobs while maintain acceptable service quality and fast failure recovery for online service.

 Please let us know if you have any issues, ideas, or papers about these data by sending email to us [aliababa-clusterdata](mailto:alibaba-clusterdata@list.alibaba-inc.com).
 The more specific the feedback, the more likely we are to be able to help you.

+*note for 12 hours period:  although the data for server and batch spans about 24hours, data for containers is refined to 12 hours.
+We will release another version in near future.*

 # Trace data
 The format of trace data is described in the [schema description](trace_201708.md), and defined in the specification file [schema.csv](schema.csv) in the repository.